wave-org/doom-js-libs/README.md

 # doom-js-libs

-This monorepo is a collection of packages
+This repo is a collection of packages

+# modules